Don’t be afraid of DoorDash Inc (DASH) Stock despite uncertainty and doubt

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 32.19 percent of DoorDash Inc shares are owned by insiders, and 58.64 percent are held by financial institutions.
-Xu Tony, the Chief Executive Officer at DoorDash Inc (DASH) has sold 132,300 shares of firm on Dec 12 at a price of $101.07 against the total amount of $13.37 million.
-In another inside trade, Sherringham Tia, General Counsel and Secretary of DoorDash Inc (NASDAQ:DASH) sold 42,423 shares of the firm on Dec 08 for a total worth of $4.24 million at a price of $100.02.
-An inside trade which took place on Dec 06, Director of DoorDash Inc Tang Stanley sold 93,000 shares of firm against total price of $9.14 million at the cost of $98.32 per share.
+Currently, 32.19 percent of DoorDash Inc shares are owned by insiders, and 58.66 percent are held by financial institutions.
+Adarkar Prabir, the President and COO at DoorDash Inc (DASH) has sold 8,000 shares of firm on Jan 02 at a price of $97.72 against the total amount of $0.78 million.
+In another inside trade, Yandell Keith, Chief Business Officer of DoorDash Inc (NASDAQ:DASH) sold 3,500 shares of the firm on Jan 02 for a total worth of $0.34 million at a price of $97.80.
+An inside trade which took place on Dec 29, Director of DoorDash Inc Fang Andy sold 67,000 shares of firm against total price of $6.7 million at the cost of $99.97 per share.